plasma-umass/coz/rust/README.md

 ## Examples

-You can find an example toy program at `examples/toy.rs` in this repository, and we can execute it with `coz`:
+You can find an example toy program at `rust/examples/toy.rs` in this repository, and we can execute it with `coz`:

+NOTE: If Rust is not yet installed, first run `sudo apt install curl` and then `curl --proto '=https' --tlsv1.3 https://sh.rustup.rs -sSf | sh`.

 ```
-$ cargo build --release
+$ cargo build --release --examples
 $ coz run --- ./target/release/examples/toy
 ...
 [profiler.cpp:75] Starting profiler thread
 $
 ```

-That should generate `profile.coz` in the current directory, which if you plot that should look something like this:
+That should generate `profile.coz` in the current directory, which if you plot with `coz plot` should look something like this:

 ![plot of `toy.rs`](toy.png)

-Note that I'm still learning myself the best sorts of applications to run on as well as the best sorts of questions to ask `coz` and where to put latency/throughput points.
-If you've got ideas or good examples, please feel free to add them here!